ARMmbed/mbed-os/features/FEATURE_BLE/targets/TARGET_CORDIO/doc/PortingGuide.md

 ## Configure the target

-Define all Mbed OS targets in the `targets/target.json` file:
+1. Define all Mbed OS targets in the `targets/target.json` file:

-* Add BLE support to the target:
+1. Add BLE support to the target:

   * Add the string `BLE` to the target's list of `features`.
-This adds the BLE API sources to the list of sources compiled for the target.
+This adds the BLE API sources to the list of sources compiled for the target:

 ```
     "TARGET_NAME": {